fastlib/INFOMQNM-Public/README.md

 - You'll be assigned a random 10-minute timeslot.
 To keep things fair, this order will be reversed in the second feedback round.
 Check schedule [here](AdditionalInformation/schedules.md)
 - Prepare your feedback meeting as you only have 10 minutes to ask questions and get feedback (other questions can be sent via email or during the lab sessions)
 - I will be very strict on time as the schedule is tight.
 10 minutes = 10 minutes
-- As there are 26-30 pairs, the last talks will be between 17.00 and 18.00
+- As there are 26 pairs, the last talks will be between around 18.00.

 ## Phase 2: Research and report